 As a result of this, we made a commitment in the Master Plan to improve our Noise Complaints procedure, including committing to expand the use of noise monitoring equipment to record and assess actual noise levels.
-We also committed to introduce a system for recording aircraft tracks, which would enable us to enforce our noise abatement procedures, through, if necessary, the introduction of a fining system.
+A new NTK noise monitoring system was installed in 2009.